manderson394/carbConscious/WeeklyReflection.md

 After chatting with Paula, I think I'm going to remove the PHI that I would be storing from my assignment--it really isn't adding value at this point, though it could be a cool idea for a second iteration.

+### Week 5

+2/25/2020 - ### hours

+Tasks Completed:
+* Individual Project:
+    * Create database tables for the test database
+    * Saved database table creation SQL to a file for easy re-creation when needed for PRD
+    * Create UserRole class and linked to User class via Hibernate
+    * Created a Generic DAO class and updated the User and UserRole classes to use this (as well as unit tests)
+* Exercise 5

+I struggled pretty hard this week with the ManyToOne mapping for Hibernate.
+But I feel like a learned quite a bit through the process.
+Once I had the USERS and USER_ROLES tables down, the rest of the work went fairly smoothly...until disconnected my SSD drive from my laptop in the middle of a push to GitHub!
+Fortunately I learned how to re-clone the directory, move over the .git folder and continue onward.
+I wouldn't recommend having to do it at all though...

+This week I feel a little behind.
+I'm definitely lagging on my project plan, and that has me fairly nervous.